Second Session, 43rd Parliament

 Their work has recently been recognized by Her Honour Wendy Cocchia, Lieutenant Governor of British Columbia, who has accepted the role of honourary patron.

-Here with us today representing Clements Centre Society are Leslie Welland, board chair; and Dominic Rockall, chief executive officer.
+Here with us today representing Clements Centre Society are Leslie Welin, board chair; and Dominic Rockall, chief executive officer.

 Please join me in welcoming them to the chamber.